Arizona Court Records

 Is expungement the same as sealing court records in Arizona?

-Unlike other states, Arizona laws do not have provision for the expungement or sealing of records, therefore, there is nothing like expungement or sealing of records in Arizona.
+Unlike other states, Arizona laws do not have a provision for the expungement or sealing of records, therefore, there is nothing like expungement or sealing of records in Arizona.
 The only form of removal that is permitted in a few cases, is the setting aside of a conviction.
 This implies that the court releases and dismisses the charges laid against the defendant.
 Despite the setting aside of a conviction, the former convict may still be required to reveal his/her criminal records to a potential employer.

 How Long Does a Felony Stay on Your Record in Arizona?